Rivers United F.C.

-Rivers United Football Club is a professional football club based in Port Harcourt, Rivers State that participates in the Nigerian Professional Football League, the highest level of domestic Nigerian football.
+Rivers United Football Club is a Nigerian professional football club based in Port Harcourt, Rivers State, that participates in the Nigerian Professional Football League, the highest level of domestic Nigerian football.
 The club was formed by the merger of Sharks F.C. and Dolphins F.C. in 2016.
-Their home stadium is the Yakubu Gowon Stadium, formerly Liberation Stadium in Elekahia that has a seating capacity of 30,000.
+Their home stadium was the Yakubu Gowon Stadium, formerly Liberation Stadium, in Elekahia that has a seating capacity of 30,000.
+They moved to the Adokiye Amiesimaka Stadium in 2020.
+The stadium, renovated in 2020, has a capacity of 40,000.
+There is also a female team, Rivers Angels F.C., which is one of the best in Nigeria and Africa.